1956 London Heathrow Avro Vulcan crash

 The 1956 London Heathrow Avro Vulcan crash was a military aviation accident that occurred at Heathrow Airport on 1 October 1956 when Avro Vulcan B.1 XA897 crashed while attempting to land in poor weather.
-The captain and co-pilot ejected safely but the remaining four crew were killed.
+The captain and co-pilot ejected safely but the remaining three crew and one passenger were killed.

 Background

 XA897 was the first Vulcan bomber delivered to the Royal Air Force; after arriving at RAF Waddington, the aircraft was loaned to C-in-C Air Marshal Sir Harry Broadhurst and Squadron Leader Donald "Podge" Howard for a 26,000 mi round the world trip to showcase the aircraft's advanced design.
 Between 9 September and 1 October 1956, XA897 flew to Australia and New Zealand and was accompanied by three Avro Shackletons containing ground-crew and parts to service the Vulcan.

 Leaving Australia, the Vulcan flew to RAF Khormaksar in Aden.
 It took off from there at 02:50 hours GMT and was scheduled to arrive shortly after 10 o'clock in the morning at London Heathrow.